An as-is home sale means that you are selling the property in its current state.

 “As-is” actually has a legal definition, and the buyer will probably have to sign paperwork indicating that he or she understands the exact terms of the transaction.
 When conducting an as-is home sale, it’s typically spelled out in the purchase and sale agreement.

-Unfortunately, many homeowners are under the mistaken impression that selling as is relieves them from all the general obligations that come with the sale of a home.
+Unfortunately, many homeowners are under the mistaken impression that selling as-is relieves them from all the general obligations that come with the sale of a home.
 They imagine that they can unload the property for whatever price they can get while avoiding the need to talk about or disclose any issues with the house.
-Most homeowners may want to avoid initiating an as is home sale.
-However, there are certain situations where an as is home sale is desirable.
+Most homeowners may want to avoid initiating an as-is home sale in favor of selling their house with a Realtor.
+However, there are certain situations where an as-is home sale is desirable.

 These reasons include:

 1. You really cannot afford to make any repairs.

 You may be in a financial situation where repairs – any repairs – are just not feasible.
 If the property has defects and you have no way to repair them, you may have no other choice but to sell as is.
 However, try to keep an open mind and talk to your Realtor before you make a hard decision on listing an as-is home sale.
 Your Realtor may be able to come up with some creative solutions that will allow you to avoid selling as is or at least avoid putting it in your listing right from the beginning.

 2. You really cannot handle the stress of a traditional home sale.